Region guideto Darwin & Surrounds

-- The weather is warm to hot all year round, with an average temperature of 30 degrees.
+- The weather is warm to hot all year round, with an average temperature of 30°C

 - The annual Darwin Lions Beer Can Regatta is the biggest – and only – beer can regatta in the world.
-Participants build boats, yachts and other seafaring vessels out of beer cans in the hope they will float.
-It's all for a good cause, with the money raised going to a number of local and national charities.
+Participants build boats, yachts and other seafaring vessels out of beer cans in the hope they’ll float.
+It’s all for a good cause, with the money raised going to a number of local and national charities

 - Darwin has had a bit of a turbulent history - the city was bombed extensively during WWII and was razed to the ground by Cyclone Tracy on Christmas Day 1974.
 But it hasn’t affected the city’s spirit.
 You’ll always be met with a smile in Darwin!